section-engineering-education/engineering-education/articles/build-a-ticketing-app-with-adonisjs-and-vuejs/index.md

 In the code above, we created different routes for `login`, `register`, `index` and protected routes such as `admin` and `user`.

-The `beforeEach` route hook checks each route for any authentication metadata and if found, checks if the user navigating that route has logged in or not then redirects appropriately.
+The `beforeEach` route hook checks each route for any authentication metadata and if found, checks if the user navigating that route has logged in or not then redirects.

 To get the routes to work, we added the new route package and register this file inside the `main.js` file so we can use it as Vue 3 plugin.